About Scott County

 Criminal Records

 The criminal records ecosystem in Scott County includes records of felony and misdemeanor offenses, traffic violations, and the sex offender registry.
-The Scott County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Indiana Access to Public Records Act.
 Residents can conduct background checks through the Indiana State Police, which provides statewide criminal history information.

 Arrest Records

-Arrest records in Scott County are maintained by the Scott County Sheriff's Office.
-These records provide detailed information about arrests made within the county, including the nature of the offense and the arresting officer's details.
+Arrest records in Scott County are maintained by Scott County Sheriff's Office.
+These records provide detailed information about arrests made within Scott County, including the nature of the offense and the arresting officer's details.
 Residents and attorneys can request access to these records through the Sheriff's Office, adhering to the Indiana Access to Public Records Act.
 Arrest records typically include the individual's personal information, charges filed, and court dates, serving as an essential resource for legal proceedings and background checks.

 Jail & Inmate Records

-The Scott County Jail, located in Scottsburg, is the primary detention facility for the county.
-It handles the booking process for individuals arrested within the county, where they are photographed and fingerprinted.
+Scott County Jail, located in Scottsburg, is the primary detention facility for Scott County.
+It handles the booking process for people arrested within Scott County, where they are photographed and fingerprinted.
 Inmate information, including current custody status, can be accessed through the jail's online inmate lookup system.
 Visitation rules are specific to this facility, requiring visitors to schedule appointments in advance and adhere to strict guidelines.

-- The bond and bail process follows Indiana state law, allowing detainees to post bail through cash or bond services, facilitating their release pending court appearances.
+- The bond and bail process follows Indiana state law, allowing detainees to post bail through cash or bond services, helping with their release pending court appearances.

 Mugshots & Booking Photos